 Why is ERP security important?

 The security of your ERP system should always be at the top of your priority list, given the large amount of sensitive company data it stores, including financial information, personal customer data and other confidential business information.
-Sadly, cyber attacks are getting more intelligent and frequent with time, with
+Sadly, cyber attacks are getting more intelligent and frequent with time, with hackers now deploying AI technology to perform them, and business management systems are a common target.

 The consequences of such an attack could be absolutely devastating to any organisation.
 Such threats as a data breach or an unauthorised access to company accounts could result in significant financial losses as well as a damage to the organisation’s reputation.
 Not only that, any third-party systems that your ERP software is connected with could also become at risk, leading to disruptions across the entire network of company processes.
 Certain operations may have to be shut down for long periods of time, while some important files may get completely destroyed.